-Latest blog post: TileMill for Education
+Latest blog post: TileMill Seamless Blur

-Artem builds the core infrastructure behind MapBox’s suite of mapping tools.
-He is the creator of Mapnik, the open source map renderer powering many open source mapping tools including MapBox’s map design studio TileMill and OpenStreetMap.
-He joins MapBox after playing a critical role in MapQuest Open’s launch on open source Mapnik and OpenStreetMap data.
+Artem builds the core infrastructure behind Mapbox’s suite of mapping tools.
+He is the creator of Mapnik, the open source map renderer powering many open source mapping tools including Mapbox’s map design studio TileMill and OpenStreetMap.
+He joins Mapbox after playing a critical role in MapQuest Open’s launch on open source Mapnik and OpenStreetMap data.